tyc/successfulunittest/manuscript/introduction.md

 You should make your own annotation so that the concepts are understandable to you.
 If you have a physical copy of this book, I encourage you to pen down your own notes on the margins of the book.
 If reading this on a kindle, use the notes feature to annotate it.

+This book is a guide.
+It is not a text book that shows everything about unit tests and how it can be applied.
+It is shows you the basic idea of how a unit test is constructed and how it can be use to deliver robust code.

 ## Thank you

 Finally, before we get into the book proper, I want to thank you for taking the time to learn about unit testing.
 I hope that you have got what are seeking from this book and can spread the word about the importance of early automated testing.